Latent-Mark: An Audio Watermark Robust to Neural Codec Compression: Methodology

 \textbf{Watermark Optimization.} Embedding is formulated as a constrained optimization problem.
 Given an input audio $s$, we solve for a waveform perturbation $\delta$ that steers the latent representation into the target direction.
 We minimize a hinge loss objective:

 where $\gamma_c$ represents the \textbf{target alignment score} (set to $1.5$ in our implementation).
 The intuition behind $\gamma_c$ is to create a ``safety margin'' that pushes the latent projection far enough into the target manifold so that the shift survives the rounding effects of the quantization bottleneck.
 To maintain imperceptibility, we enforce a dynamic threshold $\epsilon = \beta \cdot \text{RMS}(s) \cdot 10^{-\text{SDR}/20}$, where RMS denotes the root mean square function.
-We solve this via the Adam optimizer for 150 steps, applying a hard clip to $\delta$ at each iteration to strictly satisfy the perceptual boundary.
+We solve this via the Adam optimizer for 150 steps, applying a hard clip to $\delta$ at each iteration for imperceptibility.

 \textbf{Watermark Detection.} Detection is a statistical verification process performed in the latent domain.
 For a suspect signal $s'$, we first compute the raw projection score $\bar{p}_c(s')$, which corresponds to the temporal mean of the projected latent sequence.
 To ensure robustness across different codec architectures with varying latent scales, we compute a \textbf{Normalized Margin} $m_c$: